FTFT: Efficient and Robust Fine-Tuning by Transferring Training Dynamics: Conclusion

-Fine-tuned PLMs have been shown to be vulnerable to OOD inputs.
+Fine-tuned PLMs have shown to be vulnerable to OOD input.
 Although dataset cartography can improve model robustness \citep{swayamdipta-etal-2020-dataset,sar-shalom-schwartz-2023-curating}, it is computationally expensive.
 In this paper, we have presented FTFT, a novel approach for fine-tuning PLMs which yields both better efficiency and better robustness over ERM (\S\ref{sec:ftft}).
-FTFT is built on dataset cartography, based on two observations: (1) reference model training dynamics are highly transferable across different model sizes (\S\ref{subsec:transferability_across_sizes}) and pretraining methods~(\S\ref{subsec:transferability_across_model_architectures}), and (2) main models trained using data instances selected by reference model training dynamics achieve higher learning speed (i.e. substantially better performance with reduced number of training steps).
-We have also discussed the conditions for successful FTFT runs~(\S\ref{subsec:how_efficient_can_we_be}).
+FTFT is built on dataset cartography, based on two observations: (1) reference model training dynamics are highly transferable across different model sizes (\S\ref{subsec:transferability_across_sizes}) and pretraining methods~(\S\ref{subsec:transferability_across_model_architectures}), and (2) main models trained using data instances selected using DMs learn faster (i.e. they have substantially better performance with reduced number of training steps).
 We believe that FTFT will be an important tool for future researchers and practitioners to perform efficient model fine-tuning, especially in situations where robustness is essential.
-We also believe our study of lightweight reference models will benefit future research on building efficient supervised data pruning metrics, which are shown to outperform their unsupervised counterparts~\citep{sorscher2022beyond}.